Lavos: Radical Dreamers and Chrono Cross

 The interactive fiction spin-off Radical Dreamers reveals that a wayward piece of Lavos, the Frozen Flame, enabled early humans to communicate with the creature, greatly evolving them and allowing them to both use magic and create the Kingdom of Zeal.
 This plot point is also used in Chrono Cross, where the Frozen Flame is again a major aspect of the story.
 The final boss, the Devourer of Time, is a fusion of Lavos, Schala, and the Dragon God capable of destroying all of spacetime if left to its own devices.
 As in the previous game, there are also numerous alternate endings caused by defeating it at various times in the story.

 Development

-Lavos was designed by manga artist Akira Toriyama, and its sprite was drawn by Tsutomu Terada.
-Due to a lack of references by Toriyama, there were many arguments within Square on how he would have designed different aspects of Lavos when creating its in-game representation.
+Lavos' sprite was drawn by Tsutomu Terada.
+Due to a lack of references by Akira Toriyama, there were many arguments within Square on how he would have designed different aspects of Lavos when creating its in-game representation.
 The creature has Lovecraftian influences, with its Japanese name possibly referencing Ravukurafuto, the Japanese rendering of "Lovecraft".
 Similar to the Great Ones of the cosmic horror genre, Lavos is also an ancient creature from beyond the known universe.
 However, its physical design, which is not inconceivable or amorphous, as well as its penchant for indiscriminate destruction, more resembles that of a kaiju.